Haiku poetry collection documents corona blues

 - What do we not know?

-- One main area of debate is around how to tell the difference between bad, good, and great art.
+- How to tell the difference between bad, good, and great art.
 Philosophers and artists have debated this question for thousands of years, with no sign of coming to any agreement.
 Some argue that art embodies ideals of truth and beauty, which only raises more questions about what is truth and what is beauty.
 Others take a practical approach and argue that art is anything you can put in a museum.
 And great art is art people will pay good money to see and own.

 - King Lear